County Index

 Abingworth Nurseries

-A tiny abandoned church, also doubling as a schoolroom, hidden in the backwoods of the Sussex Weald.
+Bedham Mission Church & School A tiny abandoned church doubling as a schoolroom, built for itinerant charcoal burners in the backwoods of the Sussex Weald.

 Beedingwood

-A remarkable house built in 1876; it later became part of a pioneering rehabilitation hospital but closed in 1983.
+Beedingwood A remarkable gothic fantasy of a house built in 1876; During WWII it became part of a pioneering rehabilitation hospital and in the 80s was left to ruin.

 Chichester RAF Distribution Depot

-Defended fuel depot built to serve fighter airfields on the South Coast during the Second World War.
+Chichester RAF Distribution Depot Defended fuel facility built to serve fighter airfields on the South Coast during the Second World War.
+Later used as a civillian fuel depot.

 Cocking Limeworks